 Please put your benefit claim number in the subject heading (this begins with a '2' and can be found on any letter we send to you) and also mark it “Backdate Application”.

-Discretionary Housing Payments cannot be awarded towards payment of your Council Tax
+However, they cannot be awarded towards payment of your Council Tax.

 - Complete and submit the online form.

 - Follow the link given at the end of the online form to open the Income and Expenditure form.
 Download, complete and email it back to us at firstname.lastname@example.org.
 Please ensure you include your claim number in the email subject line.

 - Email your supporting evidence (will be outlined in the form) to email@example.com.
 Again, please ensure you include your claim number in the email subject line.

 We cannot process your request until all three steps have been followed.

 Other application forms